Discriminant analysis can be more easily understood from plots of the data variables showing how observations are classified.

 Calculates discriminant scores using

-predict_discrim()Creates a new LDA model in discriminant space
+predict_discrim()Creates a new LDA model in the discriminant space

-Plots the observations and decision boundaries in that space
+Plots the observations and decision boundaries in this transformed space

 References